Marion Rose

 Looking calm on the outside doesn’t necessarily mean calm on the inside.
 I imagine you might recall that yourself – times when you have appeared calm to others, but inside were feeling sad or seething or numb.

-In the Marion Method work, there is a third kind of feelings – thoughts-created feelings.
+In the Marion Method work, there is a third kind of feelings – thoughts-feelings.
 These are caused by our ways of thinking, and many of the painful ones are usually created from living in the DDC.
 Guilt is an example.
 Some experiences of fear can be caused by what we are telling ourselves.
 The apt response to these is empathy, followed by gradually choosing different ways of thinking.

 I love being as clear as possible about which type of feeling someone is feeling in their body, what the source is, and how they can be most helped.
 I find that the more clarity we have about our needs, our hurts and our thoughts, the more we can attend accurately to the source of the feelings in the most helpful ways.